gsm1011/hadoop.admin/manuscript/chapter6.md

 ![Summary of the Installation Process<span data-label="fig:install.summary"></span>](images/5163os_06_26.png)

-By clicking on the “Complete” button, the cluster installation process will complete, and we will be able to see the status of the cluster as shown in Figure [fig:cluster.status].
+By clicking on the "Complete" button, the cluster installation process will complete, and we will be able to see the status of the cluster as shown in Figure [fig:cluster.status].